U-GOD/cascading-revocation-network/frontend/README.md

 bundler and paymaster services to submit user operations and sponsor transactions.
 You can get your API key from [Pimlico’s dashboard](https://dashboard.pimlico.io/apikeys).

-2. **RPC URL** In this template, you’ll need an RPC URL for the Sepolia chain.
-You can use a public RPC or any provider of your choice, but we recommend using a paid RPC for better reliability and to avoid rate-limiting issues.
+2. **Web3Auth Client ID**: During setup, if you used the `-add-web3auth` flag, you’ll need to create a new project on the Web3Auth Dashboard and get your Client ID.
+You can follow the [Web3Auth documentation](https://web3auth.io/docs/dashboard-setup#getting-started).

 ## Project structure